HealthBioscienceIDEAS/demon-imaging-harmonisation/docs/Part_2.md

 ### Harmonisation with COMBAT

 We do the same fitting to the site covariance as before using the neuroCombat for more precise harmonisation.
+We show advantages of COMBAT and why it would be useful, especially when numbers are small.

  ### CONCLUSIONS